How Kings of Leon's feelings on Sex On Fire changed over the years

 Loading audio...

-Earlier this year, the 2008 single hit the headlines for surpassing the billion streams mark and asked if it's something they ever imagined, they told Radio X's Dan O'Connell they were "blown away" by the achievement.
+Back in May 2024, the Sex on Fire hit the headlines for surpassing the billion streams mark and asked if it's something they ever imagined would happen, they told Radio X's Dan O'Connell they were "blown away" by the achievement.

 Frontman Caleb admitted: "It's one of those songs that we used to kind of... you don't dread playing it, but it's one of those things where you would just see how much bigger of a response it got to everything else and it made you feel bad for the rest of [the set].